AlexZhao/SWSystemEssentialAndBasic/README.md

 # SWSystemEssentialAndBasic

-This is a SW book which describe the basic and essential from Author's SW experience.
+This is a SW book describing SW engineering basic and essential according to author's SW experience.

-No English version yet
+No English Version yet.

+If you feel this book can help you to solve SW engineering puzzles and like this book please donate to author from below link

 ![Donate](./DONATE.JPG)
 ![Donate](./DONATE_Z.JPG)